SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Fort Point National Historic Site is a fun place to visit for those interested in the rich military history of San Francisco.

-This historic gem is just underneath the southern end of the Golden Gate Bridge in the Presidio.
+This historic gem is the fort underneath the southern end of the Golden Gate Bridge in the Presidio.
 It is one of several free SF attractions.

 A visit to this old army building offers you the chance to learn more about its history with memorabilia and films.